iheartradio/Henson/docs/callbacks.rst

 ``startup``
 ===========

-These are callbacks that will run when an application is starting.
+These callbacks will run as an application is starting.

 .. code::